Sarah Ferguson: Separation and divorce

 She was not invited to the 1999 wedding of Prince Edward and Sophie Rhys-Jones or the 2011 wedding of Prince William and Catherine Middleton, but she attended the wedding of Prince Harry and Meghan Markle in 2018.
 However, she did not receive an invitation to the evening reception at Frogmore House hosted by Prince Charles, and was reportedly "deeply upset" by her exclusion.

-The Lord Chamberlain's Office has listed Sarah as a member of the royal family, along with other extended family members such as Daniel Chatto and Mike Tindall.
+The Lord Chamberlain's Office listed Ferguson as a member of the royal family until November 2025, along with other extended family members such as Daniel Chatto and Mike Tindall.
 As of June 2023 she is not, however, listed on a section of the royal family's website titled "Members of the Royal Family".
-She attended the state funeral of Queen Elizabeth II in September 2022, and was seated by her daughters' side.
+She attended the state funeral of Queen Elizabeth II in September 2022, and was seated by her daughters' side, but she was not invited to the coronation of King Charles III in May 2023.

+On 25 December 2023, Ferguson joined the royal family for Christmas at St Mary Magdalene Church, Sandringham, marking her first attendance at the service since 1992.